nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 We'll quickly walk through setup steps below, but additional in-depth documentation on clef can be found in the source repository here https://github.com/ethereum/go-ethereum/tree/master/cmd/clef

 Clef is typically installed alongside geth.
-If you already have geth installed on you system you may already have clef installed.
+If you already have geth installed on your system you may already have clef installed.
 To check for an existing installation run:

 .. code:: bash